-The Holocaust Memorial in Berlin was built in 2005, and serves as a reminder of the Jewish victims of the Holocaust.
+Built in 2005, the Holocaust Memorial in Berlin serves as a reminder of the Jewish victims of the Holocaust.
 It’s not something you would instantly recognise as a memorial, but definitely worth a visit.

-My boyfriend and I arrived in the busy Potsdamer Platz early(ish), grabbed a bite for breakfast, then headed toward Brandenburg Gate.
-We’d done a bit of research the night before, and found that the Holocaust Memorial was between the two places, and decided it’d be handy to be able to see it as we passed by.
-I think we were expecting something like a large plaque, or maybe some sort of monument.
-So as we walked down the street, we were looking for something along those lines.
+I arrived in the busy Potsdamer Platz in time to grab a bite for breakfast, then made my way towards Brandenburg Gate.
+Having done a bit of research the night before, I found that the Holocaust Memorial was between the two places, and it’d be ideal to be able to see it while walking between the two.
+Not quite sure what to expect, I was looking for something like a large plaque, or maybe some sort of monument.

 2,711 concrete pillars of heights ranging from 0.2m to 4.8m cover the area in a grid layout.
-You can walk among the pillars (most people do) and by doing this you get a real understanding of what they were trying to achieve when they built it.
-As you walk along the paths between the pillars, the noise of the surrounding area slowly fades until you can’t hear anything but yourself and any people who may be close by.
+You can walk among the pillars – most people do – and by doing this you get a real understanding of what they were trying to achieve when they built it.
+Walking along the paths between the pillars, the noise of the surrounding area slowly fades until you can’t hear anything but yourself and any people who may be close by.
 The light dims as the pillars get higher, and the floor is purposely built so that it slopes up, down, up, down.
-It feels very disorientating, and more than once we bumped into people as they were walking the path adjacent to ours.
+It feels very disorientating, and more than once I bumped into people as they were walking the path adjacent to mine.

 I would definitely recommend a visit here, even if you don’t want to visit the museum.
 There are no entrance fees or opening times, so you are free to visit whenever and for however long you like.
-I don’t personally think I could go at night, as it is very eery to be among the pillars in bright daylight, let alone in the dark, and I wouldn’t recommend a visit when the floor is icy as it does slope slightly.
+Plus, it’s really interesting to experience the eeriness of the memorial, even when the nearby road is loud and lively.

 Have you visited the Holocaust Memorial?
 What did you think?